 Note upcoming changes for resident foreign nationals

-For the tax year 2021 (filing deadline in 2022), there will be a change for persons subject to withholding tax with Swiss residency who previously did not reach the required level in terms of annual gross salary of CHF 120,000.
+For the tax year 2021 (filing deadline in 2022), there will be a change for persons subject to withholding tax with Swiss residency who previously did not reach the required level in terms of annual gross salary of CHF 120,000 (will also apply for Geneva – will change from CHF 500,000 to CHF 120,000).
 As of the 2021 tax period (i.e. for the first time at the beginning of 2022), such persons may apply for a subsequent ordinary assessment.
 For this purpose, they must submit a corresponding application to the competent cantonal tax administration by March 31 of the tax year following the due date of the benefit (for the first time by 31 March 2022 for the tax year 2021).

 When submitting a retrospective ordinary assessment, utmost caution is required, as this may also result in a worse position.
 An application for a retrospective ordinary assessment for persons resident in Switzerland also has a legally binding effect for all future years.
 In other words, this person will always be subject to a retrospective ordinary assessment in the future.
 Thus, the voluntary application for a subsequent ordinary assessment requires a careful analysis.